-Here's a query which we at Pristine Careers get from most people new to finance domain :
+Here's a query which we at Depuration Careers get from most people new to finance domain :

 "Why should I go for a financial certification & which one is for me?"

-Most newbies wish to find out how financial certifications help them with their professional aspirations and which exam makes most sense to go for.
+Most knobs wish to find out how financial certifications help them with their professional aspirations and which exam makes most sense to go for.

 Considering the fact that the candidates are from different backgrounds, the answer cannot be generalized.
-There are some who are already, in some way are related to the finance industry, some coming with IT backgrounds, some already possess a solid knowledge of financial products and involved instruments and a good general understanding of the industry, then there are those who before going for graduation in quant degree, would like to build up a more solid foundation with an official exam.
+There are some, who are already in some way related to the finance industry, some coming with IT backgrounds, some already possess a solid knowledge of financial products and involved instruments and a good general understanding of the industry.
+Then there are those who before going for graduation in quart degree, would like to build up a more solid foundation with an official exam.

 Some of the most sought after certifications are:

 Ã˜ Chartered Financial Analyst (CFA) offered by CFA Institute (formerly known as AIMR):

 The Level I: Introduction to asset valuation, financial reporting and analysis, and portfolio management techniques.

 The Level II: Asset valuation and also includes applications of the tools and inputs (including economics, financial reporting and analysis, and quantitative methods) in asset valuation.